Rowan University: Student Center

 The Chamberlain Student Center is the main location for dining on campus.
-Dining options include the Owl's Nest restaurant, Peet's Coffee, Grill Nation, Jersey Mike's Subs, Freshens, Sono, Crust, Chef Jet, Smoked, Breakfast & Co., Bowl Life, Pop Up, and the Marketplace convenience store.
+Dining options include the Owl's Nest restaurant, Saxby's, Grill Nation, Jersey Mike's Subs, Freshens, Sono, Crust, Chef Jet, Smoked, Breakfast & Co., Bowl Life, Pop Up, and the Marketplace convenience store.
 The Student Center is also home to the Student Government Association, Conference and Event Services, the Greek Affairs Office, Student Activities, the Mailroom, and the Information Desk.

 Media

 Rowan University hosts the award-winning Rowan Radio 89.7 WGLS-FM, which began in 1964 on a $6,000 budget.
 Additionally, the Rowan Television Network (RTN) is a student-run closed-circuit television station that provides 24-hour content to the students of Rowan University.
 RTN currently consists of 11 student-produced television shows, various sports related programming, and coverage of topical events occurring on campus.

 The Whit has served as the campus newspaper since 1938, covering school news, student life, Rowan sports, and entertainment.
 It is published weekly throughout the school year except during exams.
 Another mainstay campus publication is Avant, a student-led literary magazine that compiles undergraduate poetry, short stories, photos, and artwork in annual fall and spring issues.
 Image is the annual Rowan yearbook.
 Other campus publications include Halftone, an online magazine focusing on entertainment and pop culture, and At My Whit's End, a zine published by the Writing Arts Club.
 Venue was a long-running alternative, uncensored student publication focusing on campus opinions and humor, initially formed in 1968 with a heavy political focus.
 Changing its format over the years, Venue printed four issues a year up to 2011.